What hiring managers actually look for

 2. Professional summary (2-3 sentences)

 Lead with years of experience, call volume, your strongest KPI, and the platforms you use.
-Mention inbound vs. outbound and the industry you support.
+Mention inbound versus outbound call handling and the industry you support.

-Strong: "Inbound call center representative with 3 years of experience handling 80+ calls daily for a health insurance provider.
-Maintain a 93% CSAT score, 4.1-minute average handle time, and 98% schedule adherence rate.
-Proficient in Genesys Cloud, Salesforce, and NICE Workforce Management."
+Strong: "Inbound call center agent with 3 years handling 80+ calls daily for a health insurance provider.
+Maintain a 93% CSAT score, 78% First-Call Resolution rate, a 4.1-minute Average Handle Time, and 98% schedule adherence.
+Proficient in Genesys Cloud CX, Salesforce Service Cloud, and IVR navigation."

 3. Skills section

-Group by category: telephony/dialer platforms, CRM and ticketing tools, and core competencies.
+Group by category: telephony and dialer platforms, CRM and ticketing tools, and core competencies.
 Match the job posting language exactly.

 4. Work experience

 Reverse chronological.
 For each role: company name, job title, dates, and 3-5 metric-driven bullet points.
-Include daily volume, satisfaction scores, and any performance rankings or awards.
+Include daily volume, CSAT and FCR scores, AHT, and any performance rankings or awards.

-Strong: "Handled 85+ inbound calls daily for a wireless telecom provider, resolving billing disputes, plan changes, and technical troubleshooting with a 95% CSAT score and 3.8-minute average handle time.
+Strong: "Handled 85+ inbound calls daily for a wireless telecom provider, resolving billing disputes, plan changes, and technical troubleshooting with a 95% CSAT score, 80% First-Call Resolution, and a 3.8-minute Average Handle Time.
 Ranked top 5% in the 200-agent center for 4 consecutive months."

 5. Education and certifications